pldiiw/1ari-mp/README.md

 ## Tests

-There's a test suite inside the `test` directory.
+There's a test suite inside the `test/` directory.

 To run it, just execute the test script: